Electric Vehicles: The Great Scam No One Wants to Talk About

 Let’s not pretend otherwise.
 With the advances in electric vehicle technology, I can totally recommend going electric.
 No hesitation.
 But here comes the big caveat!
 The real issue is the same as with regular cars: manufacturers now build disposable vehicles that barely outlive the loans people take out to buy them.

 So what’s the problem, exactly?
 At its core, an electric car is super simple: one electric motor, one controller, and a battery pack.
 Period.
-And yes, the electric motor is way more efficient and reliable than a combustion engine — that’s a fact.
+And yes, the electric motor is way more efficient and reliable than a combustion engine.
+That is a fact.
 So far, so good.
-That should have been the end of the story…
+That should have been the end of the story.

 Electric vehicle components diagram with labels

 But no. Car manufacturers love to overcomplicate things.
-They load up these vehicles with a ton of useless electronics and deliberately make repairs and upgrades difficult — or downright impossible.
+They load up these vehicles with a ton of useless electronics and deliberately make repairs and upgrades difficult, or even downright impossible.

 It’s now standard to find EVs with sealed, non-removable batteries, unrepairable controllers, and so on.
 And guess what?
-Right after the warranty and your loan expire — boom 💥 — the car breaks down.
+Right after the warranty and your loan expire, boom 💥, the car breaks down.
 You take it to the shop, get the quote, and bam, your eyes water and you reach for a tissue.
-On your mechanic’s “friendly” advice, you realize it’s actually cheaper to take out a new loan and buy a new car.
+On your mechanic’s so-called “friendly” advice, you realize it’s actually cheaper to take out a new loan and buy a new car.
 This is outrageous!
 It’s the same shady business model used for smartphones.

 Elon Musk smoke weed with cybertruck